-Some people assume that hybrid events are simply created by tacking a virtual component onto in-person events.
-However, resorting to this minimal approach would cause the virtual piece to fall flat.
+Some people assume that hybrid events are created by tacking a virtual component onto in-person events.
+However, resorting to this minimal approach would render the virtual piece ineffective.

 COMPELLING BENEFITS